Jama Masjid, Delhi: Architecture

+Gates

 The mosque is accessed by three sandstone gates.
 The most prominent of these is the three-storey high eastern gate, which historically acted as the shahi (royal) entrance, reserved only for the use of the Emperor and his associates.
 The other two entrances are the northern and southern gates, which are two stories high and were used by the general population.
 Each gate is accompanied by a three-sided sandstone stairway, with white markings to designate prayer positions.
 The cabinet located in the north gate has a collection of relics of Muhammad – the Quran written on deerskin, a red beard-hair of the prophet, his sandals and his footprints embedded in a marble block.